Documentation for graduate admission

-- Registration for supplementary courses must be documented by the application deadline
+- Registration for qualifying supplementary courses must be documented by the application deadline

-- Supplementary courses must be passed before study start
+- Qualifying supplementary courses must be passed before study start

-- Extra courses must be documented and passed before the application deadline.
+- Selection courses must be documented and passed before the application deadline.

 You may include, in a separate document, your own suggestions regarding which specific entry requirements your courses can cover or which course areas your courses can cover in relation to the selection criteria.